The Godfather: Filming

 The Don Barzini assassination scene was filmed on the steps of the New York Supreme Court building on Foley Square in Manhattan.

-Before the filming began, the cast received a two-week period for rehearsal, which included a dinner where each actor and actress had to assume character for its duration.
-Filming was scheduled to begin on March 29, 1971, with the scene between Michael Corleone and Kay Adams as they leave Best & Co. in New York City after shopping for Christmas gifts.
-The weather on March 23 predicted snow flurries, which caused Ruddy to move the filming date forward; snow did not materialize and a snow machine was used.
-Principal filming in New York continued until July 2, 1971.
+Before the filming began, the cast received a two-week period for rehearsal, which included a dinner where each actor and actress had to assume their character for its duration.
+Principal photography was done between March 29 and August 6, 1971.
+Filming was scheduled to begin on March 29, with the scene between Michael Corleone and Kay Adams as they leave Best & Co. in New York City after shopping for Christmas gifts.
+The weather on March 23 predicted snow flurries, which caused Ruddy to move the filming date forward; snow did not materialize, and a snow machine was used.
+Principal filming in New York continued until July 2.
 Coppola asked for a three-week break before heading overseas to film in Sicily.
 Following the crew's departure for Sicily, Paramount announced that the release date would be moved to early 1972.

 Cinematographer Gordon Willis initially turned down the opportunity to film The Godfather because the production seemed "chaotic" to him.
 After Willis later accepted the offer, he and Coppola agreed to not use any modern filming devices, helicopters, or zoom lenses.
 Willis and Coppola chose to use a "tableau format" of filming to make it seem like a painting.
 He made use of shadows and low light levels throughout the film to show psychological developments.
 Willis and Coppola agreed to interplay light and dark scenes throughout the film.
-Willis underexposed the film in order to create a "yellow tone".
+Willis underexposed the film to create a "yellow tone".
 The scenes in Sicily were shot to display the countryside and "display a more romantic land," giving these scenes a "softer, more romantic" feel than the New York scenes.
+Simonetta Stefanelli, who was 16 at the time of filming, revealed that when filming the wedding night scene in Sicily, her gown strap slipped revealing her breasts which Coppola insisted on keeping in the scene.